4dcu-be/4dcu.be/_posts/2021-01-31-Gameboy-Zero.md

 gallery_items:
   - image: "/assets/posts/2021-01-31-Gameboy-Zero/mkII.jpg"
     gallery_image: "/assets/images/gallery/gbz_mkII.jpg"
-    description: "New Gameboy Zero based on Kite's Circuit Sword Lite"
+    description: "New GameBoy Zero based on Kite's Circuit Sword Lite"
   - image: "/assets/posts/2021-01-31-Gameboy-Zero/mkII_back.jpg"
     gallery_image: "/assets/images/gallery/gbz_mkII_back.jpg"
-    description: "New Gameboy Zero based on Kite's Circuit Sword Lite"
+    description: "New GameBoy Zero based on Kite's Circuit Sword Lite"
 ---

-About a year ago I build a Gameboy Zero (a Raspberry Pi Zero in a gameboy shell) and this weekend I finished a second one.
+About a year ago I build a GameBoy Zero (a Raspberry Pi Zero in a gameboy shell) and this weekend I finished a second one.
 You can see some picture of the first one (black case) and the new one (transparant, blue shell) below.
 While I thought about doing a proper build log, there are others who did a much better job at documenting how to build one than I would have.
 So if you are interested in building on of there for yourself, have a look at the link at the bottom,